dolamroth/starlette-web/docs/contrib/scheduler.md

 - `PERIODIC_JOBS_USERNAME` (str, Windows only) - by default `"System"`
 - `PERIODIC_JOBS_PASSWORD` (str, Windows only) - by default `None`
 - `PERIODIC_JOBS_BACKEND` (str) - path to override default backend class - by default `None`

+#### Note about console popup on Windows

+If Windows scheduler task with default Python executable shows up console popup on each run, you may want to substitute `python.exe` with `pythonw.exe` in `PERIODIC_JOBS_PYTHON_EXECUTABLE`.
+Note, that it has its own [caveats](https://stackoverflow.com/a/30313091).